marcgloor/pulsechain/README.md

 ## Pulsechain Validator High Availability Design
 ### Hardware
 I configured 5 physical disks in 4 bays on a HP Enterprise Microserver Gen 8.
-- Two 500GB hardware RAID1 mirrored operating system EXT4 SSD disks in 1st disk bay
+- Two 500GB hardware RAID1 mirrored operating system SSD disks (ext4 partitions) in 1st disk bay
-- Two 8TB Pulsechain validator and software RAID1 mirrored SSD disks in 2nd & 3rd disk bay
+- Two 8TB Pulsechain validator and software RAID1 mirrored SSD disks (zfs partitions) in 2nd & 3rd disk bay
 - One general backup HDD to run incremental rsync backup rotation & retention management in 4th disk bay

 ### Software

 #### Operating System
 Debian (stable branch) in a redundant dual-bay 2.5" SSD (2 Western Digital RED) to 3.5" hardware RAID1 mirrored enclosure --> https://www.startech.com/en-ch/hdd/35sat225s3r.
 I keep my Debian linux up to date using regular '$ apt-get -u upgrade && apt-get -u dist-upgrade' jobs that pull the latest packages from the main, contrib and most importantly from the security archives.
+I use Debian as they developed the most reliable package system and they follow the most reliable release politics, apart from that, Debian is the mother of numerous clone distributions.

 #### Execution and Consensus Layer
 Go-eth execution client, Prysm consenus client and Prysm validator clients are running in docker containers that I manually prune from time to time.
 I also ensure every once in a while that I pull the latest docker packages by stoping the validator, prune and remove all docker images to enforce the re-downloading of the latest vesions when restarting the node.